Buying a House With Low-Income Home Buying Programs

 Step 1: Assess your financial health

-Step 2: Explore loan options
+Step 2: Explore low-income home buying programs

 For example, a USDA loan might be ideal for those looking to purchase in rural areas, whereas a VA loan provides excellent terms for veterans and active military personnel.